 - Sognefjellet - between Lom and Gaupne.
 The highest mountain road in Northern Europe winds its way through the Jotunheimen mountains.

 - The Atlantic Road - between Kårvåg and Bud.
-With its eight bridges, acclaimed as the construction of the twentieth century.
+With its seven bridges, acclaimed as the construction of the twentieth century.

 Closed during winter